Alejogb1/job-board/blog-data/what-causes-gym-to-error-due-to-re-registering-id.md

 id: "what-causes-gym-to-error-due-to-re-registering-id"
 ---

-, let's unpack this common, and frankly, irritating issue with the Gym environment library—specifically the error stemming from re-registering an environment id.
+common, and frankly, irritating issue with the Gym environment library—specifically the error stemming from re-registering an environment id.
 I’ve bumped into this several times in the past, typically when dealing with more complex reinforcement learning setups where custom environments or modifications to existing ones are involved.
 It's a frustrating roadblock, especially when you are chasing a particularly stubborn bug, so understanding the root causes is essential.

 The core problem revolves around how Gym, or rather its underlying mechanisms, manages and tracks registered environments.
 At its heart, Gym maintains a global registry that maps string identifiers (the environment ids, like 'CartPole-v1' or a custom id you define) to the actual environment classes.
 This registry is designed to be a central lookup point when you try to create a new environment using `gym.make('your-env-id')`.
 The error, specifically, arises when you attempt to register an environment id that already exists in that global registry.
 This isn’t about a duplicate _environment_, but about the duplicate _identifier_.